c1cad4/cybchat/WHITEPAPER.md

 ### 7.3.
 Time-To-Live (TTL)

-Every `BitchatPacket` contains an 8-bit TTL field.
+Every `CybchatPacket` contains an 8-bit TTL field.
 This value is set by the originating peer and is decremented by one at each relay hop.
 If a peer receives a packet and decrements its TTL to 0, it will process the packet (if it is the recipient) but will not relay it further.
 This is a crucial mechanism to prevent packets from circulating endlessly in the mesh.

 ### 7.4.
 Private vs. Broadcast Messages

 The routing logic respects the confidentiality of private messages:

 *   **Private Messages:** A packet with a specific `recipientID` is a private message.
-Relay nodes forward the entire, encrypted Noise message without being able to access the inner `BitchatPacket` or its payload.
+Relay nodes forward the entire, encrypted Noise message without being able to access the inner `CybchatPacket` or its payload.
 Only the final recipient, who shares the correct Noise session keys with the sender, can decrypt the packet.
 *   **Broadcast Messages:** A packet with the special broadcast `recipientID` (`0xFFFFFFFFFFFFFFFF`) is intended for all peers.
 Any peer that receives and decrypts a broadcast message will process its content.
 It will still be relayed according to the flooding algorithm to ensure it reaches the entire network.

 ### 7.5.
 Message Reliability and Lifecycle